kizitoomoit/instagrambot/README.md

 # INSTGRAM BOT
-This bot is used to automate stuff on your instagram account and the web app version is under development in order to run this cli version of the app on your linux based computer you need to install **Python** **InstaPy** you can also customize the bot to suit your needs
+This bot is used to automate stuff on your instagram account and the web app version is under development in order to run this cli version of the app on your linux based computer you need to install **Python** and **InstaPy**.
+You can also customize the bot to suit your needs.

 # WHAT THE BOT CAN AUTOMATE
 1. Liking peoples posts